-UN agency warns of new global bird flu threatJanuary 29th, 2013 in Diseases, Conditions, Syndromes /
+UN agency warns of new global bird flu threatJanuary 29, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 The UN food agency on Tuesday warned the world risked a surge in bird flu outbreaks unless countries strengthen their monitoring against dangerous animal diseases despite economic hardship.